 Parents/guardians are responsible for an additional 40+ hours of on-the-road practice.
 It is recommended that you complete the program within one year.
 The RMV requires you to complete the program within two years.

 - All classes must be completed and no more than three of the fifteen 2-hour modules can be missed during the session.

-- Students must attend at least the first classroom session and have a learner’s permit and a parent/guardian must have attended a parent class before you are eligible for a driving lesson.
+- You must attend at least the first classroom session and have a learner’s permit and a parent/guardian must have attended a parent class before you are eligible for a driving lesson.

 - We recommend you download or purchase a copy of the RMV Driver Manual– online or at a RMV office ($5) or the Community Education office ($4).

-- 12 hours of behind-the-wheel instruction and at least 6 hours of observation is required.
-Initially, you are encouraged to find a partner and schedule 2-hour lessons, which will include one hour of observation and one hour of behind-the-wheel instruction for each of them.
+- 12 hours of behind-the-wheel instruction and 6 hours of observation is required.
+Your first 6 lessons should consist of 1 hour of driving and 1 hour of observation.
 The remaining 6 hours of behind-the-wheel instruction can be arranged in 1- or 2-hour sessions.

 - You will be picked up and dropped off at CCHS by the Dining Commons.

 - You must wear proper footwear for driving.
 Shoes with high heels or open heels such as flip-flops or clogs are not permitted.

 - Please be prompt!
 The instructor will wait 10 minutes after the appointed time.
 After that time, the you are considered a “no-show” and will be charged.

 - The missed-lesson/late cancellation fee is $52 per hour weekdays, $62.50 weekends/holidays.